btemplep/authzee/docs/specification.md

 - **Workflow** - A specific authorization process and the detailed steps to complete it.
 - **Authorization Request (Request)** - The object used to specify identities, resources, actions, and other configurations to start a wokflow.
 - **Calling Entity (Entity)** - Who or what is represented by a request.
 A calling entity can have many identities of the same and different types.
-- **Grant** - The unit of authorization that defines the conditions needed for an entity to perform an action on a resource, and the effect if the grant is applicable.
+- **Grant** - The unit of authorization that defines the conditions needed for an entity to perform an action on a resource, and the effect, if the grant is applicable.

 ## Identity Definitions